-Display State or Action Comments Resize the texture when not linked horizontally/vertically (HV).
+Display State or Action Comments Size → Space H (48.00 cm) 0.00 cm V (35.79 cm) 0.00 cm Scale → Dimensions Resize the texture when not linked horizontally/vertically (HV).
 To be defined in the Shaders Inspector Texture Dimensions.
 Click on the blue corner triangle, then drag to resize the texture in any direction.
-Or Click on the tip of one arrow and drag it.
+Click on the tip of one arrow and drag it.
 The texture is resized according to the chosen direction.